Neapolitan Pound Cake

 3. Once meringue is ready start adding soften butter slowly until it is fully incorporated.
 Whip 10 minutes at medium- hight speed.

-4. Add some drops of pink food coloring and whisk to incorporate.
-I used Dusty Rose of Americolor Gel Food coloring.
+4. Add some drops of food coloring and whisk to incorporate.
+I used yellow and Electric Pink of Americolor Gel Food coloring.

 1. In a small saucepan mix both ingredients.
 Bring pan over medium heat until both ingredients dissolves completely.
-Let cool and use it at 30 ° C / 86 ° F. If you don’t have a thermometer, make sure the ganache is at room temperature before using it; so Chocolate will not melt buttercream and you will get a more interesting thickness.
+Let cool and use it at 30 ° C / 86 ° F. If you don’t have a thermometer, make sure the glaze is at room temperature before using it, in this way the Chocolate will not melt buttercream and you will get a more interesting thickness.

 To Assemble and decorate Cake

-2. Place the first layer on a cake board and using a pastry bag, pipe pink buttercream around top, starting in the center of the cake.
-Pour some fresh sliced strawberries and Repeat the process twice.
+2. Place the first layer on a cake board and using a pastry bag, pipe french buttercream around top, starting in the center of the cake.
+Repeat the process using all the cake layers.

-3. Spread cherry meringue buttercream all over the cake and then remove any excess with the icing smoother and place it in the refrigerator about 15 minutes.
+3. Spread buttercream all over the cake and then remove any excess with the icing smoother and place it in the refrigerator about 15 minutes.

 4. Bring the cake from the refrigerator and using the offset spatula cover with buttercream.